noppanut15/noppanut15/README.md

 Given the project I am working on, YES!, I am a passionate freediver and scuba diver.
 I am a certified conservation diver, helping non-profit organizations conduct marine research and conservation activities.

 If you are interested in helping out with the depthviz, feel free to reach out or take a look at the issues labeled [`help wanted`](https://github.com/noppanut15/depthviz/labels/help%20wanted).
-Non-divers are also welcome.
-Who knows, one day you could become a competitive freediver and use this tool yourself!
+Non-divers are also welcome!
+Who knows, one day you could become a competitive freediver and use this tool yourself.

 #### 📫 How to reach me